ThomasChambers15243/FalTracker/README.md

 Fal tracker is a bot that provides **up-to-date infomation on service times** around Penryn and Falmouth campus.

-Faltracker scrapes Falmouth Uni's [Service Status & Opening Times](https://fxplus.ac.uk/uncategorised/service-status-opening-times/) page. its uses this data to give the most, reliable data possible.
+Faltracker scrapes Falmouth Uni's [Service Status & Opening Times](https://fxplus.ac.uk/uncategorised/service-status-opening-times/) page.
+Its uses this site to give the most, reliable data possible.
 On that site, opening times for each service is stored and displayed.
 However, it can be cumberson to use this page.

 OpenBrowser --> Go to page --> Find Drop down --> Open List --> Find Service --> Find Day--> Check Time

 Faltracker streamlines this process

-Open Discord --> Types Command
+Open Discord --> Type Command

 By typing in a commands, such as ```?koofi``` to see if koofi is open or ```?shopOt``` to see what times of the week campus shop is open, Faltracker will respond with a formatted message containing the answer.
 Such as,